neuledge/engine-js/README.md

 - Follow us on [Twitter](https://twitter.com/neuledge).
 - Join our [Discord community](https://discord.gg/49JMwxKvhF) to connect with other users and get help.
 - Subscribe to our [newsletter](https://neuledge.com/#join) to stay up to date on the latest news and updates.
-- If you find any bugs or have any suggestions, please [open an issue](https://github.com/neuledge/engine-js/issues/new/choose) on GitHub or let us know on our Discord community.
+- If you find any bugs or have any suggestions, please [open an issue](https://github.com/neuledge/engine-js/issues/new/choose) on GitHub or let us know on our [Discord channel](https://discord.gg/49JMwxKvhF).

 <br>